 I am a co-founder of Living Voices (Dalla Viva Voce), an NGO that helps ex-prisoners transition back to society.
 We mainly operate in Italy.
-Here is a show we did (in Italian) to raise social awareness about prison issues.
+Among other things, we run a series of theatre performances (in Italian) to raise social awareness about prison issues.

-In summers, I also teach political philosophy at Trento's prison.
+In summers, I teach political and social philosophy at Trento's prison.

 Until 2016, I was a project leader and coordinator at Oxford Microfinance Initiative (OMI), consulting pro bono for microfinance institutions that promise to make a positive impact on society.